 As Jim Kwik says, knowledge isn’t power until you put it into action.
 So after reading this book here are the action items I decided to focus on (in no particular order):

-1. Read 24 books in 2021 – My initial goal was 12 and I am doubling it as I’ve already read 2 books in February alone.
+- Read 24 books this year – My initial goal was 12 and I am doubling it as I’ve already read 2 books in February alone.
 Let’s see if I can manage to hit this aggressive goal!
 To make it more manageable I will block 30 minutes each day to read, before bedtime.
 And for each book I read, I will write a summary and publish it via a blog post to keep me accountable.

 What about you?